 2. What Are The Roles Of A Court Clerk?

-The interview wants to see whether you are familiar with the range of duties a court clerk performs daily.
+The interview wants to see whether you know the range of duties a court clerk performs daily.
 Since this is a highly responsible job role, try to mention the common job duties of a court clerk to show your research behind the job.

-“Court clerks provide administrative and secretarial support to attorneys and judges in the court.
+“Court clerks provide administrative and secretarial support to attorneys and judges.
 They are responsible for keeping a record of court proceedings and preparing court orders.
-Court clerks must also look into official documentation, preparing case dockets, examining legal documents before submission, maintaining contacts with witnesses and attorneys for the benefit of the court, preparing schedules, and instructing parties about court appearances.”
+Court clerks must also look into official documentation, prepare case dockets, examine legal documents before submission, maintain contacts with witnesses and attorneys for the benefit of the court, prepare schedules, and instruct parties about court appearances.”

-3. What Are The Qualities That A Court Clerk Needs To Be Successful?
+3. What Qualities Does A Court Clerk Needs To Be Successful?

 The recruiters test whether you know the educational qualifications and other skills and qualities needed to become an able court clerk.
 Mention the qualities you feel are necessary to carry out a court clerk’s duties successfully and subtly suggest whether you possess them.

 “To be a successful court clerk, a candidate must possess the necessary qualification like a high school diploma and a bachelor’s degree in law, political science, business, paralegal, or criminal justice.
 Besides the basic educational qualifications, a candidate should also possess fast typing, data entry, computer skills, legal documentation, record keeping, and case management.
-Moreover, other interpersonal skills like good communication, attention to detail, organizational and multitasking skills are vital, too.”
+Moreover, other interpersonal skills like good communication, attention to detail, organization, and multitasking are also vital.”

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You Manage Them?